Icinga/icinga-powershell-framework/doc/100-General/10-Changelog.md

 ### Bugfixes

 * [#718](https://github.com/Icinga/icinga-powershell-framework/issues/718) Fixes Icinga repository JSON validator to report the correct state of the validation status, in case the JSON is not valid
+* [#725](https://github.com/Icinga/icinga-powershell-framework/pull/725) Fixes Icinga for Windows certificate handling by keeping the .pfx file on the system as created, without using the certificate store.
+Also fixes handling for providing thumbprints for certificates, which are now loaded directly from the certificate store by also providing a new filter mechanic to fetch the proper certificates from the store

 ## 1.12.2 (2024-04-10)